 “Our intent is not to convert children to a particular religious point of view.
 We teach students the basic tenets of the Christian faith and the ways of living that follow from it.
 We also teach about other world religions.”

-There’s also a very active Parent Faculty Organisation (PFO), which raises funds for the school, offers 1-1 mentoring for new families, and arranges events including the Pumpkin Festival, Chinese New Year festivities and the World Fair.
+There’s also a very active Parent Faculty Organisation (PFO), which raises funds for the school, offers one-to-one mentoring for new families, and arranges events including the Pumpkin Festival, Chinese New Year festivities, and the World Fair.

 HKIS operates a mandatory bus policy to help ease the heavy traffic at its Repulse Bay and Tai Tam campuses.
 While this policy has received a mixed reaction from parents, it is certainly not unique to HKIS; other international schools that require students to take the bus include the Pok Fu Lam campus of German Swiss International School.